 Be ready to grab the boss if the MT goes down on enrage.

-Burn down the webs as people get wrapped.
+DPS: Burn down the webs as people get wrapped.

 Burn down spiders if you're on spider duty.